-If you can channel your effort to yourself while you are at secondary school or university (and perfecting the skill at doing it), you’ll go on to becoming a successful person.
+If you can channel your effort to yourself while you are at secondary school or university (and perfect the skill at doing it), you’ll go on to becoming a successful person.

 There are examples of PNG online ventures in this series.
-If they can do it, you can do in too.
+If they can do it, you can do it too.

 Kill two birds with one stone

 The common adage ‘kill two birds with one stone’ applies here.
-Do something to develop your life-skills and turn it into a money-making venture.
-Some examples of making money on the Internet while you are at the school include the following:
+Do something to develop your life skills and turn them into a money-making venture.
+Some examples of making money on the Internet while you are at school include the following: